Adriana Santos Davila (AS), Victor Kewal (VK), Patricia Langton (PL), Jill Fraser (JF), Siobhan Moriarty (SM) & Charlotte Rose (CR)

 SM passed on that we have had a total number of 11 written complaints 3 clinical and 8 non clinical.

-SM also passed on that we have had 7 comments fed back on NHS choices 4 positive and 3 negative.
+SM also passed on that we have had 7 comments fed back on the NHS website 4 positive and 3 negative.

 The process for complaints are ideally to be put in writing by letter or email for the attention of the practice manager.
 The reason for this is that it gives a chance for the practice manager to investigate and address the issues raised.